PALS - People Advocating for LGBT Seniors

 What is PALS?

 PALS is a free program connecting compassionate, trained volunteer visitors with LGBT seniors, aged 55 and older, living at home or in assisted living and nursing facilities.
 PALS provides companionship and help, when needed, accessing community, health and government services.
-All volunteers are trained and supervised by professional staff at Whitman-Walker Health and Mautner Project.
+All volunteers are trained and supervised by professional staff at Whitman-Walker Health.

 - minimizes the social isolation experienced by many senior LGBT people.